corndeladmin/DevOps-Unit-11-Workshop/globex-questions.md

 Globex is an export company that supplies widgets to consumers around the world.
 Their **DBA** (database administrator) recently left without warning and they need some help.
 There are a series of questions below that need answering.

-If you're unfamiliar with SQL the questions loosely follow the structure of the Module 9 additional reading.

 (We have provided the answers to all of the questions below.
 This will let you check your working as you go.)

 Note: You should have already followed the [set-up instructions](./Globex-Database/README.md).
 If not, do that now.